TailoredMediaProject/tm-knowledge-store/be/README.md

 ```shell
 npm run start
 ```

+## Development

+Please install the [IntelliJ Prettier Plugin](https://plugins.jetbrains.com/plugin/10456-prettier) and enable it with `Run on save for files` set in its settings of IntelliJ.

 ## Generate
 The [openapi-generator](https://openapi-generator.tech) is used for creating service side stubs, see the [general documentation](https://openapi-generator.tech/docs/configuration/) and the one for [typescript-axios](